tgdwyer/tgdwyer.github.io/_chapters/html.md

 ### Step 5: Adding Animation declaratively using CSS

 There are many ways to achieve the same thing in HTML.
-We will now look at how an animation may be added *declaritively* to our SVG rectangle using CSS.
-First, we need to tell the browser where to find our CSS file from the (<head>) element of our HTML.
+We will now look at how an animation may be added *declaratively* to our SVG rectangle using CSS.
+First, we need to tell the browser where to find our CSS file from the (`<head>`) element of our HTML.

 ```html
 <head>